Georg Friedrich Kauffmann: Early life and career

 Georg Friedrich Kauffmann was born in Ostramondra, Thuringia.
 Little is known of his early life; however, he did have early keyboard training with J.H.
 Buttstett in Erfurt.
 His latter years of education were under J.F.
 Alberti in Merseburg with whom he studied organ and composition.

 In 1698, Alberti suffered an injury to his right hand, inhibiting his ability to play the organ at the cathedral.
 Kauffmann replaced Alberti permanently as teacher in Merseburg as well as court and cathedral organist upon Alberti’s death in 1710.

-Kauffmann is also attributed to have ascertained during this period the occupation of Director of Church Music for the Duke of Saxe-Merseburg, and might have also served as Kapellmeister.
+Kauffmann is also attributed to have secured during this period the position of Director of Church Music for the Duke of Saxe-Merseburg, and might have also served as Kapellmeister.
 However, these positions are only speculative at best due to an absence of archival investigations.
 (Note: Kauffmann signed many of his published works as Court Organist and Director of Church Music for the Duke of Saxe-Merseburg, so it is quite likely that he did serve in such a capacity, even if just ceremonial.)

 Mid-life and the Leipzig Affair

 Kauffmann had several connections with Leipzig, as most predominant musicians of the time in Germany would have.
 At one point, he was originally asked by the university there to inspect the newly finished organ at St. Paul’s Cathedral (a very large honor at the time) – however, the offer ultimately went to Johann Sebastian Bach.

-In 1725, Kauffmann announced his intentions of the publication of a treatise to be entitled: Intro duzzione alla musica antica et moderna, das ist: Eine auführliche Einleitung zur alten und neuen Wissenschaft der edlen Music.
+In 1725, Kauffmann announced his intentions of the publication of a treatise to be entitled: Introduzzione alla musica antica et moderna, das ist: Eine auführliche Einleitung zur alten und neuen Wissenschaft der edlen Music.
 (In English: Rules for Composition in the Old and New Styles.)
 It was never formally published, though it did circulate around the musical community of the day and most likely was used by many educators as a teaching tool.

 Ultimately Kauffmann went to Leipzig in 1722 to compete for the position of Kapellmeister along with seven other predominant musicians of Germany at the time.
 The position of Kapellmeister of Leipzig was extremely coveted by most in the musical community; the position was formally held by Johann Kuhnau until his death that same year.
 Kauffmann’s audition went well, even though he asked for a second hearing by the town council who were responsible for hiring.
 He was the prime contender for the position until April 1723 when J.S.
 Bach was hired.